SeldonIO/seldonio.github.com/install.md

 Seldon runs inside a [Kubernetes](http://kubernetes.io) cluster so you need to follow their [guides](http://kubernetes.io/docs) to create a cluster locally, on servers or in the cloud.

-   * Add kubectl to your shell PATH environemnt variable.
+   * Add kubectl to your shell PATH environment variable.

 # Create Kubernetes Configuration<a name="configure"></a>